hareeshreddi/Python-Project/README.md

 30% 3-grams terms with highest frequencies obtained during the training phase.
 The classifier model developed during the training phase will finally be validated on the Test dataset.
-NOTE : You can refer the paper availabe at http://ieeexplore.ieee.org/stamp/stamp.jsp? arnumber=6743952 for further reference on ADFA-LD dataset.